marwoj/seed-spring-vue-aws-ec2/README.md

 ## About

-This is a seed project that allows to run Spring Boot AND Vue applicationS at AWS EC2 (accessed by IP or domain) with a minimal setup required.
+This is a seed project that allows to run API (Spring Boot) and UI (Vue) applications at AWS EC2, deployed with Ansible, with a minimal setup required.
+Applications can be accessed by IP or domain name.

 Spring Boot application is written in Kotlin.
 For builds, it uses gradle with plugins: kotlinter, ben-manes.versions and test-fixtures.
 Testcontainers is used to test database setup.
-Spring Security has configured CORS and Basic authentication - *basing on requirements, should be changed to other authentication method ex.
+Spring Security has configured CORS and Basic authentication - *based on requirements, should be changed to other authentication method ex.
 JWT*

 Deployment process: